Virginia Tech: 21st century

 The early decades of this century have seen expansion across the university's institutions in both physical and population sizes.
-In 2001 Virginia Tech acquired the 326-acre Heth Farm adjacent to campus, increasing the College Farm to over 3,000 acres.
+In 2001, Virginia Tech acquired 326 acres of the Heth Farm adjacent to campus, increasing the College Farm to over 3,000 acres.
 The Virginia Tech Carilion School of Medicine and Research Institute was created with a strategic partnership with the Carilion Clinic and the governor of Virginia.
 These years also brought about the rapid development of the university's professional schools of graduate education and business programs.
 Virginia Tech brought in over $500 million in research expenditures in 2014.

-The establishment of scholarships for cadets and a resurgence of national patriotism after the events of September 11, 2001 helped the corps recruit new cadets, increasing the ranks to 1,127 by 2018—the largest corps the university has seen since the mid-1960s.
+The establishment of scholarships for cadets and a resurgence of national patriotism after the September 11 attacks helped the corps recruit new cadets, increasing the ranks to 1,127 by 2018—the largest corps the university has seen since the mid-1960s.
 The Virginia Tech Corps of Cadets is poised to increase enrollment to 1,400 in coming years.

 2007 mass shooting

 On April 16, 2007, Virginia Tech student Seung-Hui Cho fatally shot 32 faculty members and students and wounded 17 others in two locations on campus before killing himself.
 The massacre is the deadliest mass shooting on an American college campus, surpassing the University of Texas tower shooting in 1966.
-Although it was at the time the deadliest mass shooting committed by a lone gunman in U.S. history, it has since been surpassed by two shootings at an Orlando nightclub and an outdoor music festival in Las Vegas.
+Although it was at the time the deadliest mass shooting committed by a lone gunman in U.S. history, it has since been surpassed by two shootings at an Orlando nightclub and an outdoor music festival on the Las Vegas Strip.
 It is the second-deadliest school massacre in U.S. history, surpassed only by the Bath School bombing in 1927 that killed 44.

-The Virginia Tech massacre led to an intense nationwide debate over gun rights, gun safety and efficacy of gun-free zones.
-It prompted many states to introduce legislation to prohibit public colleges and universities from banning concealed weapons on campus for permit holders.
-In 2013, at least 19 states introduced legislation to allow concealed carry on campus in some form, and in the 2014 legislative session, at least 14 states introduced similar legislation.
-In 2016, Tennessee passed a bill permitting faculty members to carry handguns on campus after notifying local law enforcement.
-In 2015, Texas became the eighth state to allow concealed weapons on college campuses.
-In December 2016, Governor John Kasich signed a bill into law that lifted Ohio's statewide ban on firearms on college campuses, leaving the decision to the institutions.
-In 2017, Georgia became the tenth state to prohibit colleges and universities from banning concealed weapons on campus.
-Virginia law allows individual institutions to make the decision whether to allow concealed weapons on campus, but Virginia Tech continues to ban concealed carry permit holders from carrying guns on campus.